Kevin-Gillanders/TextToIPAAudio/README.md

 - Audio not stored here was obtained from :https://jbdowse.com/ipa/
 - https://en.wikipedia.org/wiki/Help:IPA/English#Dialect_variation

+## TODO
+- Allow a string to be provided to the program and using the lookup table create the audio playback
+- Maybe aquire a different IPA audio data set
+	- Create an IPA dataset recording suite?
+- Read up more on IPA pronounciations and modifications when proceeded and followed by different sounds

 ## Ideas
 - [ ] Create a translation between Recieved Pronounciation and :